EldhoseKuriakose/OTP-Verification-AdmitKard/README.md

 ### Setting Up On System
 1. Clone the repository to the system
+2. `npm install` - To install all server dependancies
-2. `npm start` - To start the server
+3. `npm start` - To start the server
-3. Open a new terminal
+4. Open a new terminal
-4. `cd client` - Go to client directory
+5. `cd client` - Go to client directory
+6. `npm install` - To install all client dependancies
-5. `npm start` - To run the application
+7. `npm start` - To run the application

 #### Technologies used
 `React` `Redux` `NodeJS` `ExpressJS` `MongoDB`